1. Use our website’s search to find pets for adoption!

 Type in your zip code and select the type of pet you want, then click the search button.

 You will see photos of matching pets.
 Click on a pet’s photo to see that pet’s information and Adoption Process.

 2. How to adopt a pet

 If you’ve never adopted a pet before, you may be wondering, how does the process work?
 How long does it take?
 How much does it cost?
-The information below will help give you an overview of how it works to adopt a pet from Shelters and Rescues, or Rehome: Cared for by Private Owner pet listings.
-Each is different, and it helps to understand what to expect, so you can have a better overall pet adoption experience.
+The information below will help give you an overview of how it works to adopt a pet from Shelters, Rescues, or Rehome: Cared for by Private Owner pet listings.
+Each is different.
+It helps to understand what to expect, so you can have a better overall pet adoption experience.

 Adopting from a Shelter